davewsmith/toydeploy/NOTES.md

 ## Day 5

 Decided to mount `.` as `/vagrant`, and provision to `/home/vagrant/`.
 Not the way I'm used to working in a VM, but the VM practices I was introduced to may have been quirky.
 This gets rid of the itch from day 3.

 Got the app up and serving requests (`http://localhost:8080/` from the VM).

 There are a few warts in provisioning that will get revisited when deploy becomes re-deploy.
 The order of operations needs vetting.

 First deploy to the Pi failed because... that's odd...
 D'oh!
 After getting the App working in the VM I forgot to push to github.
 D'oh!

 Second deploy to the Pi succeed.

 ### Scope Creep

 Because the intent is to provision a fully-featured Flask app, the door is open to to revisiting some quirks in way I've been structuring Flask apps.
 For purposes of making the toy app reusable, I have it a skeletal `app/toy` blueprint.
 I'm _thinking_ that sticking a layout app, containing only templates, at the front might work for isolating CSS framework dependencies, but that may be a hallucination.
 CSS, beyond serving it up, would be out of scope, except that handling it cleanly is an organizational issue I'll have to cope with at some point.

+## Day 6

+First, a bit of tidying.
+Moved the goalposts by adding HTTPS to the To Do list.